bpi/bhq_translation/README.md

 Please translate and record [this](easy_translations.md) stimulus set.

 ####Step 2
-When the previous step is completed you can start workig on True North.
+When the previous step is completed you can start working on True North.
 This is another relatively easy stimulus set.
 * conveyance (True North).
 Please translate and record [this] (conveyance.md) stimulus set.

-###Exercises with complex stimulus sets
+###Complex sound stimuli
-Stimulus planning and generation is required for exercises with complex sound stimulis.
+Stimulus planning and generation is required for exercises with complex sound stimuli.
 Please contact us when you are ready to proceed with the next step so that we can start working together to produce a stimulus list.

 Note: Due to the complexity of the stimuli in aud_instr_seq (To-Do List Training) we do not plan to offer this exercise for translation.
 However, the conveyance (True North) exercise is a similar task.